Svastikkka/svastikkka.github.io/index.md

 ---
 layout: home
 ---
 Hi!
-I’m **Swayista Ahmed**, and this is where I share my learnings, projects, and tutorials on
+I’m **Manshu Sharma**, and this is where I share my learnings, projects, and tutorials on
 **data science**, **machine learning**, and **analytics**.

 You’ll find posts ranging from beginner-friendly concepts to hands-on coding guides —